henrjan/lock_with_key/README.md

 When the lock is released by executing goroutine, other goroutine will be racing to acquire the lock, and block again when one goroutine has acquired the lock.

-While synchronization is achieved using simple Locking and Unlocking, it is inefficient for programs that need advanced locking mechanism and could cause unnecessary bottleneck.
+While synchronization is achieved using simple Locking and Unlocking, it is inefficient for heavy operations that need advanced locking mechanism and could cause unnecessary bottleneck.

 Using multiple locks based on key, we can provide multiple locks to multiple goroutines with different keys.
 By doing so, multiple goroutines can execute codes simultaneously while also achieved synchronization.